ethereum/ethereum-org-website/src/content/glossary/index.md

 ### issuance

-The minting and granting of new cryptocurrency to a miner who has found a new block.
+The minting of new ether to reward block proposal, attestation and whistle-blowing.

 ## K {#section-k}